datayana/datayana.github.io/pages/study/zen/gateless-case2-full.md

 The answer is a distraction, a reflection in the water.
 The answer old Paichang gave has nothing to do with him being reborn five hundred times as a fox.
 There is no relationship between that cause and that effect.

 ## Dogen's slap

+_"senior monks who have made mistakes over the past two or three hundred years would certainly have become innumerable foxes."_

+Fumai-inga
+chapter 73, nishijima, cross
+Thirty-seven elements of Bodhi _Sanjūshichi-bon-bodai-bunpō_

+Commenting "The Five Roots of Training"
+> "First, the root of faith in the Dharma
+> Second, the root of zealous spiritual endeavor
+> Third, the root of mindfulness
+> Fourth, the root of concentration
+> Fifth, the root of wise discernment."

+> "Balance as a root" is keeping one's eyebrows to oneself or "lifting up an eyebrow."
+This, it is both "not being unclear about cause and effect" and "not falling subject to cause and effect" - and consequently entering the womb of a donkey or entering the womb of a horse.
+It is like a rock envelopping a jewel: we cannot call it completely rock or completely jewel.

+Chapter Eighty-Four, Karma in Three Times (Sanji-no-gō)

+"They do not fall into cause and effect" => negating cause

+in Shinjin-inga

+> “They do not fall into cause and effect” is just the negation of cause and effect, as a result of which [the negator] falls into bad states.
+“Do not be unclear about cause and effect” evidently is deep belief in cause and effect, as a result of which the listener gets rid of bad states.
+We should not wonder [at this], and should not doubt it.
+Among people of recent generations who profess to be “students of the Way of Zen practice,” most have negated cause and effect.
+How do we know that they have negated cause and effect?
+Namely [because] they have considered that “do not fall” and “do not be unclear” amount to the same and are not different.
+Hence, we know that they have negated cause and effect.

+Also check out:
+- Chapter 9, Shoaku Makusa, On ‘Refrain from All Evil Whatsoever’
+- Chapter 10, Raihai Tokuzui, On ‘Respectful Bowing Will Secure the Very Marrow of the Way’
+- Chapter 15, Shisho, On the Record of Transmission
+- Chapter 21, Busshō, On Buddha Nature
+- Chapter 22, Gyōbutsu Iigi, On the Everyday Behavior of a Buddha Doing His Practice
+- Chapter 49, Shohō Jissō, On the Real Form of All Thoughts and Things
+- Chapter 82, Shukke Kudoku, On the Spiritual Merits of Leaving Home Life Behind
+- Chapter 89, Sanji Gō, On Karmic Retribution in the Three Temporal Periods
+- Chapter 91, Shizen Biku, On the Monk in the Fourth Meditative State

 At this point in my exploration, after a couple of months, I read Dogen's commentary on this case.
 There are two chapters of the Shobogenzo, one titled "On the Great Practice" (_Daishugyo_) \[[pdf](https://www.thezensite.com/ZenTeachings/Dogen_Teachings/Shobogenzo/073daishugyo.pdf)\], the other "On the Absolute Certainty of Cause and Effect" (_Jinshin Inga_) \[[pdf](http://www.thezensite.com/ZenTeachings/Dogen_Teachings/Shobogenzo/088jinshiInga.pdf)\].